gmnvh/udacity/Self-Driving Cars/1 - Computer Vision, Deep Learning and Sensor/Project 3 - Traffic Sign Classifier/README.md

 As part of the exploratory visualization of the dataset, I created the histogram of the training and validation dataset.

 It is easy to see that some labels are much more common then other.
-For example, the database has 2000 ish images of label 2 (Speed limit (50km/h)) and less than 250 images of 19 (Dangerous curve to the left).
+For example, the database has 2000 ish images of label 2 (Speed limit (50km/h)) and less than 250 images of label 19 (Dangerous curve to the left).

 ![alt text][image2]